Samsung Galaxy Note10+ review: Reaching the limit of flagship

 Article Contents

-The Galaxy Note10+ is the biggest Galaxy Note Samsung's released yet (which tends to be the case every year), but I'll get straight to the point: it's also quite possibly the one with the fewest differences from its smaller Galaxy S siblings, as well.
-Even size doesn't seem to be much of a differentiator anymore, as the Galaxy S10+, launched six months ago, is a scant few millimeters shorter and narrower than the mighty Note10+.
+The Galaxy Note10+ is the biggest Galaxy Note Samsung's released yet (which tends to be the case every year), but I'll get straight to the point: it's quite possibly the one with the fewest differences from its smaller Galaxy S siblings, as well.
+Even size doesn't seem to be much of a differentiator anymore, as the six-month-old Galaxy S10+ is a scant few millimeters shorter and narrower than the mighty Note10+.
 This is where I've ended up after using the phone for a couple of weeks, and I just can't shake that comparison.

 Specs